phenotypic.measure.MeasureSize#

 - Returns:

-IntegratedIntensity: Sum of grayscale pixel values in the colony (proxy for biomass/OD).
+IntegratedIntensity: sum of grayscale pixel values (proxy for biomass / optical density).

 Category: SIZE# Name